Most Expensive Oak Park Neighborhoods

 Also of interest is that Oak Park has more people living here who work in computers and math than 95% of the places in the US.

-In Oak Park, however, the average commute to work is quite long.
-On average, people spend 33.49 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Oak Park is that it can take a long time to commute to work.
+In Oak Park, the average commute to work is 33.56 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly village.
+Many of Oak Park’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-Oak Park is an extremely ethnically-diverse village.
+Oak Park is a very ethnically-diverse village.
 The people who call Oak Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Park residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oak Park include Irish, German, Italian, English and Polish.
+Important ancestries of people in Oak Park include Irish, German, English, Italian and Polish.

 The most common language spoken in Oak Park is English.
 Some people also speak Spanish.